 Nobody tells you that you may get shafted by the legal system that is supposed to protect you in situations like this.
 Sometimes it’s hard to see the light at the end of the tunnel through all of it.
 I wasn’t prepared for the repercussions of the justice system when my ex charmed the judge in his favor nor was I prepared for the PTSD that came with it all.

 However, looking back on it all, it was worth it to get out of the abusive relationship I was in.
 Things got much better in my life.
 Even though I have to deal with Frank because of our kids, he is much easier to deal with after he got a new girlfriend.

 The constant digs eventually went away and he actually has become somewhat cordial in the last few years.
 I still don’t trust him and I have to do some major damage control with my boys.
 I have to work very hard to make sure they don’t grow up to do the same things their father did to me.

-My boys are too young to know what exactly happened between us, although my oldest if he ever does read my blog, will understand.
-He knows something bad happened, but I refuse to talk about it with him right now.
+My boys are old enough now to know what has happened and in fact my youngest and I have had discussions about everything.
+He’s a reader and has helped me out on my blog so he started reading it.
+My oldest knows something bad happened, but we haven’t had that discussion yet.
 I try not to talk bad about their father (it’s VERY hard sometimes), even though I know Frank has talked bad about me to them.